 We’re going to take a peek at the recent hedge fund action regarding 1-800-FLOWERS.COM, Inc. (NASDAQ:FLWS).

 What does the smart money think about 1-800-FLOWERS.COM, Inc. (NASDAQ:FLWS)?

-Heading into the third quarter of 2019, a total of 21 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 11% from one quarter earlier.
-By comparison, 13 hedge funds held shares or bullish call options in FLWS a year ago.
-With hedge funds’ capital changing hands, there exists a select group of key hedge fund managers who were upping their holdings considerably (or already accumulated large positions).
+At the end of the first quarter, a total of 19 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 36% from the previous quarter.
+The graph below displays the number of hedge funds with bullish position in FLWS over the last 15 quarters.
+With hedgies’ capital changing hands, there exists a few noteworthy hedge fund managers who were upping their stakes significantly (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.